graphery/grapper-doc/src/guide/in-depth/templating/content.md

 # Adding Content

-The `g-content` directive in Graphane is a feature that enables to incorporate content from data into an elements.
+The `g-content` directive in Grapper is a feature that enables to incorporate content from data into an elements.
 This directive provides the flexibility to dynamically generate and populate the SVG based on the provided data.
 When the SVG is rendered, the directive will be processed, and the specified content will be inserted in the appropriate locations.